infracost/docs/docs/infracost_cloud/jira_integration.md

 ## Migration from legacy Infracost Jira integration

 Users of our legacy Jira integrations (if you connected Infracost cloud to Jira before 2 June 2023) will not be able to upgrade automatically to Infracost's Jira app integration.
 Instead, users should [contact us](mailto:hello@infracost.io) and we'll help you migrate to the new integration.

+The new Jira integration does not currently have issue fields for costs so you cannot run manual queries or reports in Jira.
+We plan to add that in the future, please [contact us](mailto:hello@infracost.io) if this is blocking your migration.